jfindley/skds/Readme.md

 SKDS has a three-part architecture.

-The server component holds the data in a database (currently MySQL, support for SQLite and Postgres coming soon).
+The server component holds the data in a database (sqlite and MySQL supported, Postgres could be added with little effort).

 The client component is installed on the servers you're distributing the keys to.
 This is designed to be very easy to mass-deploy, and requires little local configuration.